skanev/skeptic/README.markdown

 You should probably not use it for anythin.

+## Installation

+Skeptic can be installed as a Ruby gem, either via `gem install sketic`, or better yet via Bundler.

+Make sure that you have the `aspell` package installed in your system, along with its shared libraries (`libaspell`).
+If you're on OS X, you can use [Homebrew](http://brew.sh/) to do that:

+    brew install aspell

+On other Linux/Unix distributions, you are free to use a package manager or another installation method of choice.

+For Windows systems, check out [GNU Aspell for Win32](http://aspell.net/win32/).
+Make sure to install the development libraries as well.

 ## Rules

 Skeptic checks if the code complies to a number of rules and reports the violations.
 Here is a list of the rules: